 Maurice Cheeks | Assistant Coach

-Maurice Cheeks is set to begin his second year of his second stint on Oklahoma City’s coaching staff, bringing more than 30 years of NBA experience to the Thunder bench.
-Cheeks, who spent four seasons on the Thunder’s staff from 2009-2013, returns to Oklahoma City after serving as the head coach of the Detroit Pistons during the 2013-14 season.
+Hall of Famer Maurice Cheeks is set to begin his fourth year with Oklahoma City after returning to the Thunder bench after the start of the 2015-16 season.
+Cheeks brings more than 30 years of NBA experience to the Thunder bench.
+Cheeks, who spent four seasons on the Thunder’s staff from 2009-2013, returned to Oklahoma City after serving as the head coach of the Detroit Pistons during the 2013-14 season.
 Overall, Cheeks has amassed a head coaching record of 305-315 (.492) with the Pistons, Philadelphia 76ers and Portland Trail Blazers.

 Before joining the Thunder in 2009, Cheeks served as head coach of the 76ers from 2005-2009, amassing a record of 122-147 and securing a playoff appearance in Philadelphia’s 2007-08 campaign.
 Prior to joining the Sixers, Cheeks spent three-plus seasons as head coach of the Portland Trail Blazers (2001-05).
 During his time in Portland, he posted a 162-139 (.538) mark, accounting for the fourth-highest win total in Blazers coaching history.
 He helped the Blazers reach the NBA Playoffs twice, and his 2002-03 squad tied for second in the Pacific Division with a 50-32 record.

 Preceding his work in Portland, Cheeks spent seven seasons as an assistant coach for the Sixers, working under head coaches John Lucas (1994-96), Johnny Davis (1996-97), and Larry Brown (1997-2001).
 In 2000-01 under Brown, Cheeks helped guide the 76ers to a record of 56-26 (.683) and a spot in the NBA Finals.